 Here are the differences between conventional cash flow and unconventional cash flow:

-Challenges of an unconventional cash flow
+Challenges of having an unconventional cash flow

+We hope you’ve enjoyed reading CFI’s explanation of unconventional cash flow.
 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.

-To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below:
+To keep learning and expanding your knowledge of financial analysis, we highly recommend these additional free CFI resources: